rwanwork/sam2irs/README.md

 2. A list of the exons of each gene (in the gene transfer format, [GTF](https://asia.ensembl.org/info/website/upload/gff.html)); and
 3. The aligned reads (in the Sequence Alignment/Map format, [SAM](http://www.htslib.org/doc/sam.html)).

 The list of chromosomes is a tab-separated file, with each row corresponding to a chromosome.
 Each row has two fields.
 The first is the name of the chromosome and the second is the length of the chromosome in base pairs.
+Only chromosomes in this list are processed; chromosomes mentioned in the SAM file that are **not** in this list are therefore skipped.

 The input format for `irs2fasta` is the output format of `sam2irs`.